-To help your fragrance withstand in a day, try applying the scent from the bottom of your body up.
-As the heat of your body rises, the perfume will act in response to heat, and your fragrance will linger on.
-Layering fragrance is actually not for everyone, but if it suits you, why not!
+To help your fragrance withstand in a day, apply scent from the bottom of your body up.
+As the heat of your body rises, the perfume will act in response to heat and your fragrance will linger on.
+Layering fragrance is actually not for everyone, but if it suits you, why not?

 Spread the Aroma

-Apply fragrance on several pressure points or “pulse point zones,” such as the nape of the neck, behind the ears, the wrists, the inside of the elbows, behind the knees, and even the ankles.
+Apply fragrance on pulse point zones -- the nape, behind the ears, the wrists, the inside of the elbows, behind the knees, and even the ankles.
 These are points on your body that radiate heat.

-Scent notes need time to settle down on your skin so never make the decision just after the spray.
-Give it the time to merge with your skin oils for the perfect fragrance you want.
-This will allow the scent to emanate slowly and relatively evenly throughout the day.
-Again, put just a little amount to not suffocate others.
-If you're dabbing, try not to exceed one or two "finger" applications, and a single spray in every part is all you need.
+Scent notes need time to settle down on your skin.
+If you have naturally oily skin, fragrance can emanate slowly and relatively evenly throughout the day.
+Remember putting a little amount to not suffocate others.
+If you're dabbing, try not to exceed one or two "finger" applications, or a single spray in every part is all you need.

-If you often seem to get more out of fragrance or if your first application has half-faded, applying twice in one day may be necessary.
+Do you often get out of fragrance?
+Or your first application seem easy to fade as the hours go by?
+Then applying twice in one day may be necessary.

-I get really disappointed if I can't smell myself after a few hours.
-I usually re-apply just a bit to have a presence.
-But be very cautious, when your nose gets used to the fragrance it quickly goes numb to it.
-If you think you might need to reapply, a single dab or spray would do.
+I love getting a beautiful whiff of my favorite fragrance first thing in the morning, but there are scents that easily disappear.
+So I'd re-apply.
+But be very cautious.
+When your nose gets used to the fragrance it quickly goes numb to it.
+If you think you might need to reapply, limit to a single dab or spray.

-As part of the perfume ethics - wear fragrance as something complimenting rather than oppressing.
-Here’s the hint - If people can smell you before they see you, know that you've put on too much.
+Wear fragrance as something complimenting rather than oppressing.
+The hint is -- if people can smell you before they see you, know that you've put on too much.